QIICR/dcmqi-guide/use_cases/prostate.md

 * `SegmentDescription` can be populated with an abbreviated name reflecting the structure being segmented (note: this attribute can be at most 64 characters long!)
 * `SegmentAlgorithmName` should be set to `Slicer`
 * `SegmentAlgorithmType` to `MANUAL`, since that is how segmentations were created
+* Colors: these are up to the creator, but it is usually a good idea to pick colors that allow to easily differentiate regions.
+We use the color assignment summarized in [this spreadsheet](https://docs.google.com/spreadsheets/d/1A9N0wzag1GlVkjbck8XYV_kCqKPbcxJbua-e2Arv2V0/edit?usp=sharing).

+## Conversion of measurements to DICOM SR TID1500

+**TBD**